 providing initial job coaching instruction to reinforce learned skills;

-monitoring the customer to ensure that the customer is demonstrating the skills learned and to ensure that the customer is successful; and
+monitoring the customer to ensure that the customer is demonstrating the skills that he or she learned and to ensure that the customer is successful; and

 determining whether there is a need for the Project SEARCH team to provide the employer with training and/or education on disability and accommodation issues.

-If Job Skills Training is necessary to supplement the training provided by the employer, the Project SEARCH provider provides it as part of the Job Placement Services.
+If Job Skills Training is necessary to supplement the training provided by the employer, the Project SEARCH provider includes it as part of Job Placement Services and may not bill it separately.

-Customers must work a minimum of 30 cumulative calendar days before achieving Benchmark C when the customer changes positions with the employer or obtains employment with another employer prior to achieving Benchmark C.
+When the customer changes positions with the employer or obtains employment with another employer before achieving Benchmark C, the customer must work a minimum of 30 cumulative calendar days before achieving Benchmark C.

-Any extended support or long-term support or services that the customer needs to maintain successful long-term employment must be established by the job placement specialist and Project SEARCH team before the customer achieves Benchmark C.
+Additionally, any extended support or long-term support services that the customer needs to maintain successful long-term employment must be established by the job placement specialist and Project SEARCH team before the customer achieves Benchmark C.

+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request, before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 16.5.3 Project SEARCH Job Placement Outcomes Required for Payment

 For a provider to be paid for services, the job placement specialist must:

-ensure that the job meets the following, as described on the VR3373, Project SEARCH Job Placement Service Plan:
+as described in VR3363, Project SEARCH Job Placement Service Plan, ensure that the job meets:

 100 percent of the nonnegotiable employment conditions;